bloomen/scriptor/README.md

   --syslog_logging                      Enables logging to syslog (Linux only) --syslog_level arg (=0)               The syslog level
 ```
+Logging to systemd and syslog is only available on Linux.

 For instance:
 ```
 $ ./scriptor --socket_file /tmp/scriptor.sock --identity myorg\